zzzprojects/learn-orm/tutorials/dapper-simplecrud/data-annotation.md

 ## Key

-The `Key` attribute specifies the property is a primary key column in the database.
+The `Key` attribute specifies the property that is a primary key column in the database.

 ```csharp
 class Author